ahmedelkassrawy/Cinema-Database/README.md

 ## ⚖️ Business Rules
 No screening may have a ticket price < $5.

-Customers must be ≥ 13 years old to book R-rated movies.

 Seat numbers must be unique per screening.

 Concession stock cannot go below zero.